Ian-Liao/COMP6915-Machine-Learning/literature_review/headings.md

-1.Article A: A Unit Selection Methodology for Music Generation Using Deep NN 2.Article B: Deep Learning for Music
+1. Article A: A Unit Selection Methodology for Music Generation Using Deep NN
+2. Article B: Deep Learning for Music
-3.Article C: Music Generation by Deep Learning-Challenges and Directions 4.Article D: Music Generation with Markov Models 5.Article E: Music transcription modelling and composition using DL 6.Article F: Text-based LSTM networks for Automatic Music Composition
+3. Article C: Music Generation by Deep Learning-Challenges and Directions
+4. Article D: Music Generation with Markov Models
+5. Article E: Music transcription modelling and composition using DL
+6. Article F: Text-based LSTM networks for Automatic Music Composition

 # Objective